-Sven Ruppert from Jaduda also focused on the further development of the medium and explained how campaigns can achieve higher attention by cleverly linking DOOH and other media, for example mobile.
+Sven Ruppert from Jaduda also focused on the further development of the medium and explained how campaigns can achieve greater attention by cleverly linking DOOH and other media, such as mobile.

 However, all technical innovations are of little use without a strong creation.
-This was demonstrated by director and designer Martin Albisetti with a stirring presentation on the subject of storytelling.
+This was demonstrated by director and designer Martin Albisetti with a stirring presentation on storytelling.
 "Messages are most effectively conveyed through the heart and emotions.
 That's why good stories are so important in advertising," he explained.

 Darius Barmettler, Account Manager at Goldbach Media, demonstrated what the interplay between creation and technology can look like with an in-house case.
-For the Knorr brand, the company Unilever developed the campaign "Z'nacht isch Suppe-Zit" together with Goldbach Media, which links mobile and DOOH.
+For the Knorr brand, the Unilever company developed the "Z'nacht isch Suppe-Zit" campaign together with Goldbach Media, linking mobile and DOOH.
 An appetizing spot was broadcast as an ad on a total of 11,525 digital out of home (DOOH) screens in German and French-speaking Switzerland and as an ad on mobile devices.
 On mobile, users also had the opportunity to answer a question.
 The trick: the answer was revealed in the advertising material on the DOOH screen.
-The advantage was therefore given to those who were in the vicinity of a screen and paid attention to the advertising shown there.
+The advantage was given to those who were in the vicinity of a screen and paid attention to the advertising shown there.